alnash28/bhp/README.md

-# blkhpy
+# bhp

-Reading up BH Python by Justin Seitz.
+Reading up Black Hat Python by Justin Seitz.
 Seems like a good read.